spread-ai/docs-appsmith-fork/docs/reference/widgets/checkbox-group.md

 ]
 ```

 Ensure that the values assigned to each option are unique.
 Additionally, you can dynamically display data by using JavaScript.
-For instance, you can use the `.map()` function to transform the data to the desired format, like:
+For instance, you can use the `.map()` function to transform the data to the desired format:

 ```js
 {{ '{{getdata.data.map( p => ({label: p.country, value: p.country}))}}' }}